openebs-archive/openebs-docs/docs/architecture.md

 - [Control plane components](#ControlPlane) - Provisioner, API Server, volume exports, and volume sidecars
 - [Data plane components](#DataPlane) - Jiva and cStor
 - [Node disk manager](#NDM) - Discover, monitor, and manage the media attached to the Kubernetes node
-- [Integrations with cloud native tools](#CNTools)  - Integrations are done with Prometheus, Grafana, Fluentd, and Jaeger
+- [Integrations with cloud native tools](#CNTools)  - Integrations are done with Prometheus, Grafana, Fluentd, and Jaeger.

 <a name="ControlPlane"></a>